 The contribution of each modality in the calculation of the abovementioned mark is set out in the regulations and published in the study guides.
 The details are explained in detail to the students concerned before commencement of the modules.
 Likewise, also the weight allocated to the abovementioned marks and the various examination marks when calculating the final block mark awarded to the student, which varies between 50:50 and 40:60 according to the field of study, year of study and programme-specific compilation.
-The importance of continuous evaluation in the assessment of students is non-negotiable, and therefore the marks awarded in these type of evaluations will form part of the final pass mark of all modules/subjects.
+The importance of continuous evaluation in the assessment of students is non-negotiable, and therefore the

 The pass mark for essays is at least 50%.
 The stipulations of the General Academic Regulations regarding requirements for dissertations apply mutatis mutandis to essays.